Growth Trends for Related Jobs

 Long-term career goals are often the easiest to conceive, but rely on achieving building block and short-term goals, as well as other long-term goals, along the way.
 For example, if you set a long-term goal to become a partner in a law firm, you must earn a bachelor’s degree, attend law school, land a job at a law firm and navigate the firm’s politics for a partnership offer.

 Long-term goals vary by field and employer.
 For example, a purchasing clerk with a goal to work in middle management might earn a promotion by substantially cutting his company’s costs on supplies.
 An operations manager might earn a promotion by developing a new training program that improves worker efficiency.
 Within an established organization, gaining the attention of decision makers often takes a long-term strategy to gain the attention you need for advancement.

 You can also apply short-term and building block goals to achieve a long-term goal of independence.
-For example, if you work in the hospitality industry, you might work for a hotel chain for a few years, before buying bed and breakfast inn.
+For example, if you work in the hospitality industry, you might work for a hotel chain for a few years, before buying a bed and breakfast inn.
 An automobile mechanic might gain experience working for a car dealership, before opening an independent repair shop.